vygr/ChrysaLisp/STATUS.md

 ------

 (bind-fun) will now pre-bind symbols that begin with a '+' character.
-Lisp constants that follow the standard +xyz+ standard will now be bound to the hard value within (defun-bind) functions.
+Lisp constants that follow the conventional +xyz+ standard will now be bound to the hard value within (defun-bind) functions.

 ------